NITINKR77/testgit/README.md

-# testgit
-this is for git
+# lukemia detection using image processing